Project structure

 • Treating the scaffold as untouchable.
 There's no gen/ quarantine dir and

-no DO NOT EDIT header — the generated entities/ and blueprint/ are owned
+no DO NOT EDIT header — the generated entities/ package and root

 • Layer-based packages (services/, repositories/).
 In Go this scatters